Pleroma: Diagram of the Pleroma

-Neoplatonism
+Middle Platonism

-In a neoplatonic manifestation of the concept, John M. Dillon, in Pleroma and Noetic Cosmos: A Comparative Study, states that Gnosticism imported its concept of the ideal realm, or pleroma, from Plato's concept of the cosmos and Demiurge in Timaeus and of Philo's Noetic cosmos in contrast to the aesthetic cosmos.
-Dillon does this by contrasting the Noetic cosmos to passages from the Nag Hammadi, where the aeons are expressed as the thoughts of God.
+John M. Dillon, in Pleroma and Noetic Cosmos: A Comparative Study, states that Gnosticism imported its concept of the ideal realm, or pleroma, from Plato's concept of the cosmos and Demiurge in Timaeus and of Philo's Noetic cosmos in contrast to the aesthetic cosmos.
+Dillon does this by contrasting the Noetic cosmos to passages from the Nag Hammadi, where the Aeons are expressed as the thoughts of God.
 Dillon expresses the concept that pleroma is a Gnostic adaptation of Hellenic ideas, since before Philo there is no Jewish tradition that accepts that the material world or cosmos was based on an ideal world that exists as well.

 Social sciences

 Carl Jung

-Carl Jung used the word in his mystical work, Seven Sermons to the Dead, first published anonymously in 1916, and the only part of Liber Novus (The Red Book) to be published before his death.
-According to Jung, the pleroma is the totality of all opposites.
+Carl Jung uses the term pleroma in his work, Seven Sermons to the Dead, a mystical text he attributed to Basilides of Alexandria, first published anonymously in 1916, and the only part of Liber Novus (The Red Book) to be published before his death.
+Jung reinterprets pleroma not only in Gnostic terms but as a symbol of the undifferentiated totality from which all opposites arise, laying the foundation for his psychological dualities such as conscious/unconscious and anima/animus.